nickedes/z-baby/README.md

 For setup on windows:

-0. clone this repo
+0. Clone the repo: `git clone https://github.com/nickedes/z-baby`
-1. venv on python2
+1. Make a virtualenv `virtualenv --python=python2.7 yourEnv`
-2. pip install flask, pyimgur, pyodbc (and anything else it asks, though I think this is it.)
+2. Install all dependencies `pip install flask pyimgur pyodbc` (and anything else it asks, though I think this is it.)
 3. ` python start.py `

 ALSO, there's no config file (obviously).
 I would love to give you the config file, but the DB isn't mine :-\